-Obviously, the events of 2020-2021 mean that visiting crowded amusement parks like the Wizarding World will probably look a bit different for a long time.
+Obviously, COVID means that visiting crowded amusement parks like the Wizarding World will probably look a bit different for a long time.
 That doesn’t mean you can’t visit – but you should do your research to make sure you’ll be safe while visiting the Wizarding World.

 Here are the two resource pages to check:

 These pages are updated regularly with any relevant info need to know (like masks and distancing rules).